mgierada/xtb-python/README.rst

 Contributions to this open source project are very welcome, before starting review our `contributing guidelines <CONTRIBUTING.rst>`_ first, please.

+``xtb-python`` reverted to the last working 81e3ed4278011f250fbc5518ee8e6cb56c6002d8 hash as there is a problem with running latest version on Theta.

 License
 -------